 I like ductless mini-splits, and they're great...for some applications and some clients.
 An objection some people have, though, is that they don't want the mini-split head hanging on their wall.
-I personally don't have a problem with them, and neither does King Bruce for that matter.
-(Yes, that's Bruce Manclark!
-He used to be a mere guru, but evidently he recently got a promotion to King.)
+I personally don't have a problem with them, but you'll have to decide whether you can live them or not.

 Some people have that designy thing going on, though, and they just don't want to see mechanical systems hanging on their wall.
 Crazy, I know!
 But that's where ducted mini-splits come in.
 The head is just a mini air handler that hides behind the drywall or under the floor somewhere and does its thing (i.e., heating and cooling efficiently and quietly).